facebookresearch/House3D/INSTRUCTION.md

 2. Multi-threading:

-`objrender.RenderAPI` can only be used in the thread that creates it.
+As required by OpenGL, `objrender.RenderAPI` can only be used in the thread that creates it.
 To do multi-threading, use `objrender.RenderAPIThread`, which is compatible with `RenderAPI`, but safe to use in any thread.
 The APIs are compatible, but `RenderAPIThread` may be slightly slower.

-Using multiple instance of `RenderAPI` to render from multiple threads does not seem to improve rendering throughput, probably due to hardware limitation.
+Using multiple instances of `RenderAPI` to render from multiple threads does not seem to improve the overall rendering throughput, probably due to hardware limitation.
 However, rendering from multiple processes does improve rendering throughput.

 3. Multi-processing: